CreativeTechnology-Missoula/CreativeTechnology-Missoula.github.io/README.md

 - The Montana Code School
 - The sciences
 - The “Fab Lab” in the art department — Brad Allen
 - Geoff Pepos — This guy is really cool & in to art and tech.
 Ya know, just a general interested and chill bro.
 We should contact, said bro.

 ## TODO:
 - Facebook Group
 	- That could post events
+- Next Meeting on December 6th @ 6pm
+	- Jessie will be presenting